zeldaret/oot/README.md

 sudo apt-get install git build-essential binutils-mips-linux-gnu python3 libpng-dev
 ```

+If you are using GCC as the compiler for Ocarina of Time, you will also need:

+* gcc-mips-linux-gnu

 #### 2. Clone the repository

 Clone `https://github.com/zeldaret/oot.git` where you wish to have the project, with a command such as: